GIVE ME A SHOUT AT

 ALLIN KEMPTHORNE: BIOGRAPHY

-A formidable team, at the age of just 15 the twins created a computer game for the then very popular ZX Spectrum computer, Allin designing the graphics and animation and Matthew writing the code.
-Their game Wriggler went on to become a chart hit and one of the most popular computer games of 1985.
+At the age of just 15 the twins created a computer game for the then very popular ZX Spectrum computer, Allin designing the graphics and animation and his brother writing the code.
+Their game Wriggler went on to become a chart hit and was one of the most popular computer games of 1985.

-Much to the pride of their mother they made some good money out of the game.
+Much to the pride of their mother the young twins made some money out of the game.
 Then much to the annoyance of their mother they spent it on filling their house with arcade machines like Space Invaders and Pac Man.
-Well, they were only 15 after all!

 Once again his mother was proud!